cabamarcos/MyChatBot/README.md

 # MyChatBot
 Free to use AI Chatbot with no backend.
 Created with WebGPU.
-We will use Web-LLM
+We will use Web-LLM: https://github.com/mlc-ai/web-llm